joealewine/blockchain-rhos/howto/ibp-console-govern-components.md

 While it takes less effort to deploy enough resources to your Kubernetes cluster from the start and therefore be able deploy and expand resources without having to increase the resources in your cluster, the bigger the deployment, the more it will cost.
 Users need to consider their options carefully and recognize the tradeoffs that they are making regardless of the option that they choose.

-If your cloud provider is {{site.data.keyword.cloud_notm}} or a different cloud provider, you can scale your cluster manually, monitoring your nodes and either adding more nodes or larger nodes.
+If your cloud provider is not {{site.data.keyword.cloud_notm}}, you can scale your cluster manually, by monitoring your nodes and either adding more nodes or larger nodes.
 While this process can be labor intensive, it has the advantage of allowing the user to always be certain what is being charged to their cloud account.

-If a user has deployed to {{site.data.keyword.cloud_notm}} using the {{site.data.keyword.cloud_notm}} Kubernetes Service, they also have the ability to use the {{site.data.keyword.cloud_notm}} Kubernetes Service **autoscaler**.
-The autoscaler will scale your worker nodes up or down in response to your pod spec settings and resource requests.
-For more information about the {{site.data.keyword.cloud_notm}} Kubernetes Service autoscaler and how to set it up, see [Scaling clusters](/docs/containers?topic=containers-ca#ca){: external} in the {{site.data.keyword.cloud_notm}} documentation.
-Note that allowing the autoscaler to adjust your resources will result in charges to your {{site.data.keyword.cloud_notm}} Kubernetes Service account that will vary with your usage.

-To scale manually in the console, click the node that you want to adjust on the **Nodes** page and then click the **Usage** tab.
-You can see a button called **Reallocate**, which will launch a **Resource allocation** tab that is very similar to the one that you saw when you created the node.
-If you want to lower the amount of available resources, simply provide lower values and click **Reallocate resources** on that tab and the resulting **Summary** page.

-If you want to increase the CPU and memory for a node, use the **Resource allocation** tab in the console to increase the values.
-The white box at the bottom of the page will add up the new values.
-After clicking **Reallocate resources**, the **Summary** page will translate this value into a **VPC** amount, which is used to calculate your bill.
-You'll then need to navigate to your Kubernetes cluster to make sure your cluster has sufficient resources for this reallocation.
-If it does, you can click **Reallocate resources**.
-If sufficient resources are not available, you will need to increase the size of your cluster.
+Follow the instructions available from your cloud provider.

 The method you will use to increase storage will depend on the storage class you chose for your cluster.
 Refer to the documentation of your cloud provider to learn about this.
 In {{site.data.keyword.cloud_notm}}, this topic is called [storage options](/docs/openshift?topic=openshift-kube_concepts){: external}.
 Note that in {{site.data.keyword.cloud_notm}}, if you are about to exhaust the storage on your peer or ordering node, you must deploy a new peer or ordering node with a larger file system and let it sync via your other components on the same channels.